KAREN PALAFOX

 ABOUT ME

-Since 2017, I began to reframe everything I had learned, developing material to research, share, and recognize Human Developmental Patterns from an aquatic perspective, mainly through group work.
-For this reason, I trained as a Certified Facilitator in Janzu Aquatic Therapy (Levels I and II) at Casa de las Artes Acuáticas México and am currently in training with the AquaSoma® school.
-At present, I am also enrolled in the Somatic Experiencing® Practitioner program, Peter Levine’s school focused on trauma and the nervous system.
+Since 2017, I have been researching, sharing, and recognizing Human Developmental Movement Patterns from an aquatic perspective, primarily through group work.
+Later, my interest expanded into one-on-one work, which led me to train as a Certified Janzu® Aquatic Therapy Facilitator (Levels I & II) through Casa de las Artes Acuáticas México.
+I am currently in ongoing training with AquaSoma® under the supervision of its headquarters in Valencia, Spain.In parallel, I am currently enrolled in the Somatic Experiencing® Practitioner training program, founded by Peter Levine, which focuses on trauma and the nervous system.

-Throughout my career, I have collaborated on multiple stage and audiovisual projects.
-Highlights include my participation with Performática, Arcdanz, and above all with the Jacob’s Pillow Dance Festival, where I was part of the video documentation team at the historic Ted Shawn Theater, working with international companies such as Mark Morris Dance Group, Dance Theatre of Harlem, Dorrance Dance, The Hong Kong Ballet, Pacific Northwest Ballet, Companhia Urbana de Dança, LeeSaar The Company, among others, as well as collaborating in special productions with dancers from the New York City Ballet.
+Throughout my career, I have collaborated on numerous stage and audiovisual projects.
+Notably, I worked with Performática, Arcdanz, and especially at Jacob’s Pillow Dance Festival, where I was part of the video documentation team at the historic Ted Shawn Theater.
+There, I worked with international companies such as Mark Morris Dance Group, Dance Theatre of Harlem, Dorrance Dance, The Hong Kong Ballet, Pacific Northwest Ballet, Companhia Urbana de Dança, LeeSaar The Company, among others, as well as special productions with dancers from the New York City Ballet.

-Over the years, my journey has led me to embrace a polyglot lifestyle; communicating and teaching in French, English, Portuguese, and Spanish.
+Over the years, my professional path has led me to embrace a polyglot lifestyle, teaching and communicating in French, English, Portuguese, and Spanish.

 ABOUT MY WORK

-At the heart of my work lies a deep interest in sharing the wisdom of human movement development with the intention of awakening an amphibious understanding of our evolution.
-My practice is nourished by the work of Body Mind Movement/Centering® and the study of the Basic Neurological Patterns (BNP), developed by Bonnie Bainbridge Cohen and Mark Taylor.
-I explore both on land and in water how these movement roots reveal pathways of consciousness, relationship, and transformation.
+My practice is deeply informed by the work of Body-Mind Movement/Centering®.
+During my time at the school, I developed a strong interest in the study of the Basic Neurological Patterns (BNP), developed by Bonnie Bainbridge Cohen and Mark Taylor.
+Since then, I have been dedicated to exploring these patterns both on land and in water, sharing how these roots of movement reveal forms of consciousness, relationship, and transformation within us.

 IN THE WATER

-Since 2017, I have developed my own research on the application of the BNP in water, expanding what I first discovered on land into a fertile field of self-knowledge and awareness of the body’s systems.
-My approach is linked to embodying our amphibious origin, recognizing that the first patterns—also called Oceanic Patterns for their intrauterine development—are primitive expressions of movement and consciousness that emerge from conception through the earliest embryonic stages.
-I understand each pattern as an organic state of movement, a living manifestation of cellular, energetic, and relational processes that shape our original somatic experience.
+In group settings, drawing from the research on the Basic Neurological Patterns, I propose a process of movement re-patterning—a fertile field for self-knowledge and the sensitization of bodily systems, connected to the embodiment of our amphibious origins.
+This work is based on the recognition of our earliest movement patterns, also known as Oceanic Patterns.
+Here, we explore our primitive expressions of movement and consciousness that emerge from conception through the earliest embryonic stages.
+Each pattern is understood and inhabited as an organic state of movement—a living manifestation of cellular, energetic, and relational processes that shape our original somatic experience.

 ON LAND